Its2Factor/Secret-Agent/README.md

 # Secret-Agent

-A simple game that allows you to be a "Secret Agent" if you choose the correct username(s).
+A simple concept that allows you to be a "Secret Agent" if you choose the correct username(s) and enter a secret code to continue down a story.

-P.S. - Bad things happen to those who don't belong.
+P.S. - Bad things happen to those who can't get the code correct.